itspranavajay/Vc-Userbot/README.md

 ## cmd:
 - `!ping` - bot ping cheak.
-- `!stream` - Either give a youtube URL or reply to a telegram file to play it.
+- `!play` - Either give a youtube URL or reply to a telegram file to play it.
 - `!stream` - Play Song YT_URL.
 - `!pause` - Pause the stream.
 - `!resume` - Resume the stream.